 “It’s a collaboration with that entire scope of ‘who cares,’” said Adam Schafer, director of supply chain responsibility for Intel Corporation.
 “What value are you bringing to your customers, investors, suppliers and employees?
 What are they asking for and where are they addressing risks in your supply chain?”

-Schafer emphasised the importance of analysing the needs of each group and meeting those needs based on “who cares, how much, and why.”
+Schafer emphasized the importance of analyzing the needs of each group and meeting those needs based on “who cares, how much, and why.”

 2. Seek technology that supports your sustainability mission

 Every company is a technology company.
 Your ESG initiatives deserve the same attention and data-driven decision-making that you apply to the rest of your company’s KPIs.